-Empirical evidence of the implementation of the Dublin criteria pertaining to family unity is also scarce given the very limited number of incoming or outgoing requests pursuant to responsibility criteria provided in Articles 8-11 of the Regulation.
+Empirical evidence of the implementation of the Dublin criteria pertaining to family unity is also scarce given the usually very limited number of incoming or outgoing requests pursuant to responsibility criteria provided in Articles 8-11 of the Regulation.
 In 2017 there were only 1 outgoing and 14 incoming "take charge" requests under Article 8 and, according to CPR, which provides legal and social assistance to unaccompanied children in Dublin procedures, there were no actual incoming or outgoing transfers during this period according to such criteria.
+SEF did not share disaggregated data by each responsibility criterion for 2018.

 In the very few instances where CPR has contacted the SEF regarding the potential application of family unity criteria, in particular Article 8 regarding unaccompanied children under its care, evidence and information required from the SEF for applying those provisions have included identification documents, address and contacts of relatives residing in other EU Member States.
-It should be noted that in general such contacts did not result in the outgoing transfer of the unaccompanied children that will generally have absconded prior to any relevant development in the procedure.
+It should be noted that in general such contacts did not result in the outgoing transfer of the unaccompanied children as they generally absconded prior to any relevant development in the procedure.

-In 2017, the TAC of Lisbon offered clear guidance to the SEF regarding the interpretation of Article 6 of the Dublin Regulation in a judgment that overturned a transfer decision to Germany of an unaccompanied child under the care of CPR, for failing to give due consideration to the best interests of the child in its reasoning, notably regarding the minor's well-being, social development and views.
+In 2017, the TAC of Lisbon offered clear guidance to the SEF regarding the interpretation of Article 6 of the Dublin Regulation in a judgment that overturned a transfer decision to Germany of an unaccompanied child under the care of CPR, for failing to give due consideration to the best interests of the child in its reasoning, notably regarding the minor's well-being, social development and views.99